 A subtle relationship between rainfall and groundwater levels, particularly in the shallower piezometer BH1a, was observed for the wet December of 2011 and the wet summer of 2012, and wet winter of 2015/2016.
 However, the dry conditions of 2013 were not reflected in the groundwater data, suggesting surcharge of groundwater from local sources may be occurring.
 Water levels in BH3a had fallen significantly in 2017 to their lowest since 2012, which may reflect the exceptionally dry conditions during winter 2016/17 and spring.
 There is also the possibility that the low resolution of monitoring at this location, particularly in shallow piezometers, may simply be picking-up short duration responses to brief but intense rainfall events.
-There is no clear response in the groundwater levels to wetter than average conditions during spring and autumn 2018.
+There is no clear response in the groundwater levels to wetter than average conditions during spring and autumn 2018, and winter 2018/19.

 The groundwater data indicates a continuation of past patterns at Robin Hood's Bay.
-BH1a and BH1b show groundwater level has remained steady at levels observed before the tarmac covering.
-BH3a indicates groundwater levels are low and increasingly slightly.
+BH1a and BH1b show groundwater level has remained steady at levels observed before the borehole was mistakenly covered with tarmac in 2016.
+BH3a indicates groundwater levels are low and have fallen slightly.
 These locations should be checked, and the next monitoring data reviewed, whether this trend continues.
-Borehole BH3b was dry should be checked on the next site visit.
+Borehole BH3b was dry and its integrity should be checked.

-Previous work by Mouchel has noted that piezometer tubes have progressively become shallower, suggesting ingress of sediment.
-It is therefore recommended that the piezometer tubes be flushed out.
 Results from inclinometers are hard to interpret, meaning there is uncertainty over the nature of any recent ground movement.
 These data should be carefully reviewed in future monitoring reports and erroneous data removed from record.
 To improve understanding of the relationship between groundwater and rainfall, this site would benefit from installation of automated piezometers to provide a continuous record of groundwater fluctuations.